ThomasNikolakakis/EPM/docs/run_python_advanced.md

 The Python interface supports advanced features via command-line options.

 ## A. Run Multiple Scenarios

-To run additional scenarios beyond the baseline:
+To run additional scenarios beyond the baseline, use the `--scenarios` argument with a `scenarios.csv file`:

 1. Create a `scenarios.csv` file in your input folder.
 2. Run EPM using: